-Bloomberg News reported on November 16 that the campaign of US Vice President Kamala Harris denied rumors of debt after the end of this year's election.
+Bloomberg news agency reported on November 16 that the campaign team of US Vice President Kamala Harris denied rumors of debt after the end of this year's election.
 "As of Election Day (November 5), we have no debts or overdue bills.
 There will be no additional debts when we file a report with the Federal Election Commission on December 5.
-We have also not raised any additional funding since Election Day," said Patrick Stauffer, finance director for Ms. Harris' campaign.
-Reports from Ms. Harris' campaign and the Democratic National Committee (DNC) revealed that they spent nearly $1.5 billion in this year's election.
-However, none of the expenditures resulted in a budget deficit.
+We have also not raised additional funding since Election Day," said Patrick Stauffer, Finance Director for Ms. Harris' campaign.
+Reports from Ms. Harris's campaign and the Democratic National Committee (DNC) revealed that they spent nearly $1.5 billion in this year's election.
+However, none of the expenses led to a budget deficit.

 US Vice President Kamala Harris and Oprah Winfrey at a campaign event.
 Photo: Bloomberg